oslabs-beta/SkaleSafe/README.md

    git clone https://github.com/daniel-doody/setup-prometheus-kubernetes.git
    ```

-3. Inside of our cloned folder, apply the 'cluster-role.yaml' file to create a Cluster Role with the following RBAC policies (get, watch, read).
+3. Navigate to our cloned folder with the Prometheus files, apply the 'cluster-role.yaml' file to create a Cluster Role with the following RBAC policies: (get, watch, read).

    ```
    kubectl apply -f cluster-role.yaml